leoadec/leoadec.github.io/_collections/_papers/software-tools-for-quantum-control.md

     title: "t|ket>"
     citation: 25
 ---
-In this paper, we describe the software tools developed at Q-CTRL, especially those constituing the Boulder Opal software suite for quantum control.
+In this paper, we describe the software tools developed at Q-CTRL and their functionality, especially those constituing the Boulder Opal software suite for quantum control.
 My main contribution was the section on system identification.